aspose-ocr-cloud/aspose-ocr-cloud-docs/ocr/getting-started/hello-world/_index.md

 - /quickstart/
 - /how-to-run-the-examples/
 title: Hello, world!
-description: Get familiar with Aspose.OCR Cloud by running a bare minimum example.
+description: Get familiar with Aspose.OCR Cloud by running the simplest example on any system.
 keywords:
 - hello world
 - evaluation